 Repetitive Strain Injury Symptoms

-Symptoms vary since it can occur in different body parts.
-However, most people with Repetitive Strain Injury will feel some of the following:
+Symptoms vary since a repetitive strain injury can occur in different body parts.
+However, most people with repetitive strain injury will feel some of the following:

 - A pulsating sensation in the injured joint